iNikolas/PERN-Full-Stack-Web-application/README.md

 **{json.api}** principles implemented in the project.
 Added "Not Found" and any accidental error handling according to the json.api specification.
 Completely compliant with json.api **Pagination** had been implemented.

+### Update 07.03.2022

+Application released.
+Front-End and Back-End parts were divided into two separate parts.
+The Back-End part is located [here](https://github.com/iNikolas/Node.js-User-Authentication-with-JWT).